jmluong11/Active-Directory/README.md

 - <b>There are two options of Ethernet Networks.
 (RED) From Ethernet -> Details... -> IPv4 Address, based on the IPv4 address one can identify that it's the external network (network connected to the internet or "Adapter 1").<br>
 <br/>
 <img src="https://i.imgur.com/xwqiQa4.png" height="80%" width="100%"/>
-- <b>(ORANGE)Since we know which is the external and internal networks, we renamed them ("Xx_Internet_xX" and "l_INTERNAL_l") to sort them out easier.<br>
+- <b>(ORANGE BOX) Since we know which is the external and internal networks, we renamed them ("Xx_Internet_xX" and "l_INTERNAL_l") to sort them out easier.<br>
-- <b>(RED)Looking into the IPv4 Address from the internal network, note that it has an "Autoconfiguration" because "Adapter 2" was unable to find a DCHP server thus it was auto-assigned a IP address. <br>
+- <b>(RED BOX) Looking into the IPv4 Address from the internal network, note that it has an "Autoconfiguration" because "Adapter 2" was unable to find a DCHP server thus it was auto-assigned a IP address. <br>
 <br/>
 <img src="https://i.imgur.com/hYK4AHN.png" height="80%" width="100%"/>
 - <b>This step is assigning an IP address for our Internal Network, thus insert the addresses as show above and press "OK" for all.<br>
-- <b>A default gateway is not entered because the Domain Controller (Windows 2019 ISO) is going to serve as the default gateway to the External Network (the internet)</b>
+- <b>A default gateway is not entered because the Domain Controller (Windows 2019 ISO) is going to serve as the default gateway to the External Network (the internet)<br>
 - <b>The "Preferred DNS server" address 127.0.0.1 is a common loopback address to ping itself as the DNS server, but using the same IP address 172.16.0.1 serves the same effect as well.<br>
 <br/>